 It has excellent security with AES 256-bit encryption and the option to increase it if you want.
 Plus, there’s a kill switch and it has a solid no-logs policy.
 All that together ensures you are kept hidden and secure.

 You should have no problem finding a suitable server as it has over 3,000 in 94 countries.
-Some are in Turkey, too, meaning you can access content restricted to that country.
+Some are in Turkey, too, meaning you can get a Turkish IP address to access content restricted to that country.
 ExpressVPN is our fastest VPN piece and it doesn’t have bandwidth caps, which helped it win in our best VPN for streaming piece, too.

 Other Reasons We Like ExpressVPN

 Clients are available for Windows, macOS, Android and iOS, and they are easy to use.
 It also has browser extensions for Chrome, Firefox and Safari.
 If your VPN experience is limited, ExpressVPN is a good choice as it does almost everything for you.